-Introducing a permit scheme brings a host of benefits to the authority, principally it brings network management best practice to the forefront of activities as well as other tangible benefits such as supporting better planning of the authorities own works.
+Introducing a permit scheme brings a host of benefits to the authority, principally it brings highway network management best practice to the forefront of activities as well as other tangible benefits such as supporting better planning of the authorities own works.
 By encouraging better forward planning and collaborative working, the highway authority is able to reduce the number and duration of works on the network.
 This reduction in works and occupation of the network will ultimately cut congestion and the level of complaints it generates.

 By actively engaging with works promoters, the authority is best placed to coordinate the activities on its network, protecting its asset from being repeatedly dug up, and ensuring where it does need to be closed for any reason that multiple organisations can work collaboratively to get more work done with less disruption overall.
 Well-designed schemes can act as an enabler to bring in dedicated coordination resources; these resources have the power and time to focus on the coordination of activities on the network as well as monitoring compliance on the network.

 To realise the most benefit from a scheme, any authority considering its own scheme will need to understand the demands on its network from all its users including, members of the public, its own highway works and statutory undertakers.
 This network intelligence can then be used to define a strategy and resource requirements to balance these demands, to maximise network availability and reduce congestion and customer complaints caused by works.